 - (1) General Information: - (a) The CIU's criminal intelligence files are indexed according to a modified Dewey Decimal System.
 In the CIU's system, file categories and sub-categories are separated by decimal points; - (b) File categories are created or deleted at the request of CIU personnel as needs arise for more crime topic areas.
 The list of authorized crime topics is always in a state of change.
 A request for a change in the index system is first brought to the attention of the CIUS through the use of the memorandum.
-If approved by the CIUS, the index system is altered to reflect the change and an updated file index list is distributed to all CIU personnel possessing copies of file guidelines. - (2) Crime Topic: - (a) Crime topics are those authorized for collection, storage, and dissemination according to the mission of the CIU.
-The crime topics list is classified confidential and is not to be duplicated or released outside the CIU.
-The list is for official staff use only; - (b) The crime topics list is not to be removed from the CIU file room without the approval of the CIUS. - (3) Use of Index Numbers: The file category, general, is only used when there is insufficient data available to indicate a more specific index selection.
-Spread of Index Numbers.
-The index system is displayed as several independent groupings of numbers separated by decimal points.
+If approved by the CIUS, the index system is altered to reflect the change and an updated file index list is distributed to all CIU personnel possessing copies of file guidelines.

+- (2) Crime Topic: - (a) Crime topics are those authorized for collection, storage, and dissemination according to the mission of the CIU.
+The crime topics list is classified confidential and is not to be duplicated or released outside the CIU without the express authorization of the CIUS.
+The list is for official staff use only; - (b) The crime topics list is not to be removed from the CIU file room without the approval of the CIUS. - (3) Use of Index Numbers: The file category, general, is only used when there is insufficient data available to indicate a more specific index selection. - (4) Spread of Index Numbers: The index system is displayed as several independent groupings of numbers separated by decimal points.
 The following defines the various groupings. - (a) Group 1 (Mission): Index numbers in the first position represent the subject of the file.
 As examples are the following: 10.
 Political Corruption; 20.
 Major Financial Crimes; 30.
 Traditional Organized Crime; 40.
 Emerging Criminal Gangs and Street Gangs; 50.
-General; - (b) Group 2 (Crime): Index numbers in the second position represent crime the subject is involved in; - (c) Group 3 (Geographic Assignment): Index numbers in the third position represent geographic areas; - (d) Group 4 (File Position): Index numbers in this last group represent the document's position in the file.
+General; - (b) Group 2 (Crime Group): Index numbers in the second position represent documented, definable criminal organizations. - (b) Group 3 (Crime): Index numbers in the third position represent crime the subject is involved in; - (c) Group 4 (Geographic Assignment): Index numbers in the fourth position represent geographic areas; - (d) Group 5 (File Position): Index numbers in this last group represent the document's position in the file.
 The numbers are assigned chronologically.

 Stats.
 Implemented: ORS 180.610(2), ORS 180.610(3) & ORS 180.610(4) Hist.: JD 2-1989, f. & cert. ef.
-9-13-89
+9-13-89; DOJ 11-2000, f. & cert. ef.
+8-9-00